 - Save your Internet of Things (IoT) sensor data as a failsafe plan for loss of data.

 - Keep your investment guidelines or stock market data tamperproof for your investment bank or client financial portfolios.

 - Store important log files to keep them tamperproof to meet regulations like PCI compliance.

 - Protect medical data, test results, or recipes from alteration.

 - Companies use immudb to protect credit card transactions and to secure processes by storing digital certificates and checksums.

-immudb can be used as a tamper-proof key value store or SQL database, with audit history capabilities.
-Within single immudb instance a user can have multiple databases of both types, it is even possible to have KV and SQL withing single database.
+immudb can be used as a tamper-proof key value, document or SQL database, with audit history capabilities.
+Within single immudb instance a user can have multiple databases of both types, it is even possible to have KV, Document and SQL withing single database.

-Key value is a foundation layer for SQL, meaning that SQL is using key value store capabilities underneath.
+Key value is a foundation layer for Document and SQL, meaning that both Document and SQL are using key value store capabilities underneath.

 # Standalone and Embeddable

 immudb server runs in most operating systems: BSD, Linux, OS X, Solaris, Windows, IBM z/OS.